ivanvladimirov/escape-room-site-admin-panel/README.md

-My biggest project so far using mostly imperative style js
+My biggest project so far, using mostly imperative style js

 Working admin panel with a lot of functionality: